powsybl/.github/CONTRIBUTING.md

 ## License and developer Certificate of Origin

-PowSyBl in an open source framework licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+PowSyBl is an open source framework licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 By contributing to PowSyBl, you accept and agree to the terms and conditions for your present and future contributions submitted to PowSyBl.

 The project also uses a mechansim known as a [Developer Certificate of Origin (DCO)](https://developercertificate.org/) to manage the process of ensuring that we are legally allowed to distribute all the code and assets for the project.
 A DCO is a legally binding statement that asserts that you are the creator of your contribution, and that you wish to allow PowSyBl to use your work.